 My trip to Lindos started with me doing something I do often – missing my bus.

-Rather than wait for the next, I decided to walk the few kilometres from Pefke, the small but sweet tourist resort just down the coast on the east side of the island.
+Rather than wait for the next, I decided to walk the few kilometers from Pefke, the small but sweet tourist resort just down the coast on the east side of the island.

 A steep and unsteady staircase leads up the road leaving Pefke to the small concrete chapel of Prophet Illios.